mhardcastle/pysynch/README.md

 * `emiss(freq)`: calculate the emissivity at a frequency or a list/array of frequencies (in the rest frame of the object) and return results.
-The `B` attribute of the instance must be set.
+The `B` attribute of the instance must be set. `emiss` uses the `synchnorm` attribute which will be set to an arbitrary value unless `normalize` has been called.

 * `normalize(frequency, flux, method)`: set the synchrotron normalization by one of several possible methods using an observation of flux density `flux` at